eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/filtered_topic_keys.rst

 Keyed topics allow the user to reduce the number of required resources (topics, along with its associated publisher and subscriber) by multiplexing data into a single one.
 Please, refer to the documented section on :ref:`topic_keys` for a more detailed explanation.

-The `Content Filter Topic <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/topic/contentFilteredTopic/contentFilteredTopic.html>`_ facilitiates efficient data distribution by allowing the publications (writer-side) or suscription (reader-side) to specify criteria for the types of data they wish to receive.
+The `Content Filter Topic <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/topic/contentFilteredTopic/contentFilteredTopic.html>`_ facilitates efficient data distribution by allowing the publications (writer-side) or subscription (reader-side) to specify criteria for the types of data they wish to receive.
 By defining this criteria, irrelevant data can be filtered out and focus only on the information that is relevant to their needs.
 This functionality not only reduces the amount of data transmitted over the network but also minimizes processing overhead on the publishing or receiving end, leading to improved system performance and scalability.